onap/doc/docs/release/index.rst

 Jakarta Release Notes
 ^^^^^^^^^^^^^^^^^^^^^

-.. warning:: Work in progress - Release notes are currently processed.

 This page provides the release notes for the ONAP Jakarta release.
 This includes details of software versions, known limitations, and outstanding trouble reports.